dyakonoff/discrete-optimization-with-cuba/README.md

 This article discusses an approach of writing such applications with [CUBA platform](https://www.cuba-platform.com/) and [OptalPlanner library](http://www.optaplanner.org/).
 This approach allows regular developers who are not experts in [Operations Research area](https://en.wikipedia.org/wiki/Operations_research) to create such class of applications much faster than if they were creating these apps using regular J2EE and frontend approaches.

-As a supplemental material, this article and example demonstrate couple methods of data validation that [CUBA platform](https://www.cuba-platform.com/) offers.
+As a supplemental material, this article and example demonstrate couple methods of data validation, REST endpoints and logging that [CUBA platform](https://www.cuba-platform.com/) offers.

 ## Content
 1. [Model problem description](#model-problem-description)